Azure-Samples/cosmosdb-java-create-cosmosdb-and-get-mongodb-connection-string/README.md

   platforms: java
 ---

-# Getting Started with Cosmos - Create Cosmos DB With Kind Mongo DB - in Java #
+# Getting Started with Cosmos - Create Cosmos DB With Kind MongoDB - in Java #

   Azure CosmosDB sample for high availability.